divama/dreamjob/README.md

     ```
     npm install -g gulp
     ```
-3. Run these commands to install the project-specific dependencies and start your development server.:
+3. Run these commands to install the project-specific dependencies and afterwards automatically start your development server.:
     ```
     npm start
     ```
 4. Done!
-You can now start your development server.
-5. If you want to edit any theming, also start the theme-watcher:
+If you want to edit any theming, also start the theme-watcher:
     ```
     npm run watch-css
     ```
-6. Done!
+5. Happy coding!
 Enjoy!